mworion/hue/README.md

 version 0.7 develop

 # rgb is included !!! please read carefully !

-Please install from https://github.com/benknight/hue-python-rgb-converter the file rgb_cie.py to your smarthome.py lib directory !
-Otherwise it will fail !
+until submodules are realized the converter is included to the hue plugin directory
 # Requirements

 Needs httplib, rgb_cie from https://github.com/benknight/hue-python-rgb-converter